 Most fans picture Dubrovnik when they think of GoT, but Split also has its fair share of filming locations.
 In fact, Split recently opened their Game of Thrones museum!
 Although most of the exhibits are prop recreations by locals, my favorite part are the photographs showing scenes from the show and their corresponding filming locations in or around Split.
 It’s exciting to walk around Old Town and realize you’re standing in the spot famous scenes were filmed.

 Now that you’ve had plenty of time to explore the city center, why not head outdoors for some fresh air?
-We spent a day white water rafting on the Cetina River and it was one of my favorite experiences in Croatia.
+We spent a day white water rafting on the Cetina River and it was one of my favorite experiences on my Split, Croatia itinerary.
 Pinta Rafting runs a great excursion that includes transportation both ways, all necessary rafting gear and certified guides for €34 per person.
 You can also stay for the optional lunch afterwards, which I would definitely recommend (the food is delicious)!

 If you’re visiting Split in the summer, head down to Joe’s Beach Lounge & Bar for the perfect beach day.
 Joe’s includes a cocktail bar, restaurant, massage parlor, kayak rental, paddle board rental and a long stretch of Croatian white-sand beach.
 What more could you want on vacation?

-The Dalmatian Coast is known for its crystal blue waters and beautiful beaches.
+The Dalmatian Coast is known for its crystal clear waters, islands and beautiful beaches.
 There’s no better way to experience the coastline than an island cruise!
 There are plenty of cruises to choose from on my two favorite excursion sites, Viator and Get Your Guide.
 If your cruise takes you to Okrug Beach, make sure to buy a ticket to one of the inflatable waterparks.
 It’s a once-in-a-lifetime experience!

 Since almost the entire country is coastline, Croatia is famous for its fresh and delicious seafood.
 Split also tends to be much cheaper than Dubrovnik, so make sure to eat your fill while you’re there!